Maximizing the Value of Your Cannabis Smalls

 • Kief

-Separating the trichomes from low-quality smalls is a simple way to increase their value.
+Separating the trichomes from low-quality cannabis smalls is a simple way to increase their value.
 For small flowers, a kiefing strategy would require a mill and an ice-water extractor.
 You can sell the kief straightaway or leverage the kief into greater efficiency in other processes.
 The yield of your rosin machine, for instance, will greatly improve when you’re using a higher-potency starting material like kief.

 Cost of Goods Sold